bsnes-emu/bsnes/docs/faq.md

 as their hardware counterparts.
 The problem is forty years of technology designed to make programs run as fast as possible: optimizing compilers and superscalar, out-of-order CPU architectures change programs to make them faster, speeding up some programs more than others in ways that are very difficult to understand and predict.
-Even if higan's emulated devices ran at the exact, correct speed on one particular computer, they'd still run differently on any other computer, or with a smarter compiler, or with a smarter CPU.
+Even if higan's emulated devices ran at the exact, correct speed on one particular computer, they'd still run differently on a computer with a smarter CPU, or when compiled with a smarter compiler.

-Since higan needs its emulated components to run at particular speeds, and they won't run at those speeds naturally, it must force them manually.
+Since higan needs its emulated components to run at particular speeds, and it's not practical to make them run at those speeds naturally, it must force them manually.
 An emulated device runs for a little while, then all the others are run until they catch up.
 It's this careful management,
-regular stopping and starting, that makes higan slow, not the actual emulation of each device, and so it doesn't make sense for higan to be multi-threaded.
+regular stopping and starting, that makes higan slow, not the actual emulation of each device.
+Having multiple CPU cores waiting on each other would not help them wait any faster.